Logo

 Blockchain Explorers for Bitcoin

-Explorers are the searchable index of the Bitcoin blockchain.
-Think of them as a map that lets you zoom into any block, transaction, or address, check balances, and confirm that a transfer settled as expected.
+Explorers act as a searchable index of the Bitcoin blockchain.
+In practice, they let you navigate blocks and transactions, check balances, and confirm whether a transfer settled as expected.

 Blockchair

-Blockchair unifies data from multiple chains into one search experience.
-It emphasizes accessible analytics and privacy, offers comparisons and charts, and includes an anonymous BTC portfolio view.
+Blockchair aggregates data from multiple networks into a single search experience.
+It provides accessible analytics and visualizations, and it includes privacy-focused viewing options for BTC activity.

 Blockstream

-is an open-source explorer for Bitcoin, Testnet, and Liquid.
-It supports privacy-preserving access, including via Tor, and avoids tracking users.
+Blockstream provides an open-source explorer for Bitcoin, Testnet, and Liquid.
+It supports privacy-preserving access options (including Tor) and is designed to reduce user tracking.

 Use Crypto Analytics Tools